 It also requires two ladders, or one ladder and one NBA player.

-Once they were connected, the locking pins went in very easy and the installation was complete.
+Once they were connected, the locking pins went in quickly, and my Gladiator overhead storage installation was complete.

 Gladiator GearLoft Overhead Storage: Final Thoughts

 Overall, the Gladiator GearLoft overhead storage was easy to install and durable enough to last in a Florida garage for a long time.